It had been two-and-a-half years since the last Manchester derby, but eight long years since City fans had enjoyed a victory over United...

 “At the end of the game, we we’d won 5-1 but there had been about 20 minutes to play after I got the fifth and there was a slight feeling of disappointment that we hadn’t gone on and scored six or seven – that was our nature.
 It was crazy that things went so well that day."

 For the exhausted Lake, it was more about a release of pressure on the final whistle.
 He said: “I was one of those players who was always driven by fear of failure, so it was more of a relief rather than celebration and I just felt drained.
-There was the expectations of not being beaten and then the management of keeping the lead.
-They had much experience in their team though they had a few key players out like Robson, Webb and Bruce and you can’t paper over that.
+There was the expectation of not being beaten and then the management of keeping the lead.
+They had much more experience in their team though they had a few key players out like Robson, Webb and Bruce and you can’t paper over that.
 They are a difficult trio to replace, but they still had some very good, experienced players playing that day.

 “Eventually, it sinks in that you’ve not only beaten your biggest rivals, but we had thumped them and played really good football, too – and all my mates were in the team and it just felt such a special occasion.”